Edrington: 16th century

-The Privy Council Registers record that Robert Lawder of The Bass (d.
-1576) had loaned two thousand pounds to Mary, Queen of Scots, and Henry Stuart, Lord Darnley, and was with Queen Mary at Carberry Hill on 14 June 1567, and subsequently at the battle of Langside.
-As a result, on 5 July 1568, at Edinburgh, Casper Home was granted an escheat of the goods of Robert Lawder of The Bass, including his cattle and other goods on the steading and lands of Eddringtoun and the dues of the mill thereof, in the sheriffdom of Berwick, the said Robert being convicted, become in will, fugitive or at the horn for taking part with Archibald Earl of Argyll, Claud Hammiltoun, and others at Langsyde or for not finding surety to underlie the law for art and part in the slaughter there of one James Ballany.
-(Donaldson, 1963.)
-This escheat was later removed by a Precept of Remission.
+Robert Lawder of The Bass (d.
+1576) loaned two thousand pounds to Mary, Queen of Scots, and Henry Stuart, Lord Darnley.
+He was with Queen Mary at Carberry Hill on 14 June 1567, and subsequently at the battle of Langside.
+As a result, on 5 July 1568, Casper Home was granted an escheat of the goods of Robert Lawder of The Bass, including his cattle and other goods at Edringtoun, the said Robert being convicted, become in will, fugitive or at the horn for taking part with Archibald Campbell, 5th Earl of Argyll, Claud Hamilton, and others at Langside or for not finding surety to underlie the law for art and part in the slaughter there of one James Ballany.
+This escheat was later removed by a precept of remission.

-The next laird of Edrington of note was Robert Lauder of the Bass's 4th son, a cleric, George, then Rector of Auldcathy, a Lauder possession in Fife.
+The next laird of Edrington of note was Robert Lauder of the Bass's 4th son, George, then Rector of Auldcathy in Fife.
 In charter of The Great Seal (no. 688), a reconfirmation at Holyroodhouse on 21 March 1598, of "Eddrington" belonging to Sir George Lauder of The Bass who was a Privy Counsellor and personal friend of King James VI of Scotland and tutor to his son, Henry Frederick, Prince of Wales.
 Sir George, like several of his predecessors, married late in life Isobel, daughter of Sir Patrick Hepburn of Waughton.
 This charter also confirms the superiority of Edrington to his only child and heir, George Jr (b.
 1597).

 George's younger brother, William, was at sometime invested in the hereditary feu of the Edrington estates.
 In the Muniments of the Scottish National Archives (GD45/16/2757) there is an instrument of sasine dated 19 July 1574 in favour of William Lauder, son of Robert Lauder of The Bass (d.
 1576), and Isobel Ramsay, William's future wife in liferent, of the lands and mill of Edrington, Berwickshire.